Nigeria Country Commercial Guide

 Nigeria has a massive infrastructure deficit with total infrastructure stock in the country amounting to 30% of gross domestic product (GDP).
 This falls short of the international benchmark of 70% set by the World Bank.
 With Nigeria’s population growing at a rate of over 2.5% per year and an expected population of 400 million people by 2050, the current infrastructure in the country is likely to be overwhelmed.
 Some prevalent construction infrastructure challenges in the country include insufficient road networks linking commercial centers across the country and an insufficient stock of affordable housing.

-Construction projects in Nigeria are driven by both the government and private investors.
-The government provides key infrastructure such as roads, bridges, dredged waterways and ports, and railways.
+Both the GON government and private investors drive construction projects in Nigeria.
+The GON provides key infrastructure such as roads, bridges, dredged waterways and ports, and railways.
 These projects are pursued via government financing, public-private partnerships (PPPs), multilateral development banks (MDBs), and bilateral creditors.
-Due to the increasing cost of key infrastructure projects in the country and shrinking government coffers, the government has made use of PPPs as a tool to finance projects where the government was not able to secure debt financing.
+Due to the increasing cost of key infrastructure projects in the country and shrinking government coffers, the GON has made use of PPPs as a tool to finance projects where it was not able to secure debt financing.
 The Senate approved about $22 billion in external loans for key infrastructure projects in the National Infrastructure Master Plan.
-The housing sector is expected to account for 11% of this fund while transportation may account for around 25%.
+The housing sector is expected to account for 11 percent of this fund while transportation may account for around 25 percent.

 Private investors are active in the residential and business construction sectors.
 Commercial estates are being built by private investors to meet the housing demand of high-earners in high-cost areas across Nigeria.
 Property values in urban centers such as Lagos and Abuja can be high.